Taichi-Kamei/ENPH353_Controller/report/ENPH353_Final_Report.typ

 Shown below is the structure of our ROS nodes and topics.
 The ROS nodes are in the black box, and the topics are highlighted in grey.
 Bold arrows indicate the ROS node interactions through topics, while dashed arrows represents local access relationships.
 #figure(
-  // The image function goes here (no '#' needed inside figure) image("images/ROS.pdf", width: 110%),
+  // The image function goes here (no '#' needed inside figure) image("images/ROS.pdf", width: 90%),
   // Add a caption using a content block ([...])
   caption: [ROS Node and Topic Diagram],
   // Add a label for referencing (use a name enclosed in angle brackets) )
 Our robot has 3 main ROS nodes, competition, state machine, and controller GUI nodes.
-Connecting those nodes are the topics, and we made 5 new topics for debugging purposes. "/processed_img" and "/tape_img" are used for driving, and "/board_mask_img", "/flattened_plate_img", and "/letters_img" are used for clue detection.
+Connecting those nodes are the topics, and we made 5 new topics for debugging purposes."/processed_img" and "/tape_img" are used for driving, and "/board_mask_img", "/flattened_plate_img", and "/letters_img" are used for clue detection.
 All of these images are processed inside each state and are internally referenced to the main state_machine node, which then gets published as Image topics.

 Our CNN is integrated in clue detect state instead of running independently.
 This is done so we can transition to clue detect state once the robot faces to the clue board, avoiding unexpected PID control behavior from sudden clue detection.